rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/talker-supervisor.md

    2. Ensure that the [Google Chrome](https://www.google.com/chrome) browser is installed on the computer.
    3. Ensure that the [Robot Operating System (ROS Kinetic)](https://wiki.ros.org/kinetic/Installation) is installed on the device.
 2. You should be familiar with the [configurations](/core-concepts/config-params/) concept.
-3. Read the guide on [how to apply configurations to devices](/getting-started/apply-config-params/).
+3. Read the quick starting guide on [how to apply configurations to devices](/getting-started/apply-config-params/).
 4. You should be familiar with the following tools:
    1. [Git](https://git-scm.com/doc)
    2. [UNIX/Linux command terminal](https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal)